binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the author of this project
+Binay Bhusan Mohanta is the author of this projec